vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-python/tutorial.md

 To run your program, click **Run** -> **Run...** from IDE menu and select **Main**.
 That's all it takes to perform a word count in Spark.
 The results are saved in **shakespeareWordCount**.

-If the program ran successfully, you will see **Number of elements: 67109** displayed on the console.

 >Note: **pyspark** package may need to be installed.

 ![pycharm-pyspark](assets/pycharm-pyspark.jpg)